 If you have ever wished that you could just get that DUI off of your record, then youre in luck.
 Due to Californias expungement (expunction) laws, you may be able to clear or seal your... more

-Written by attorney Alan Brinkmeier, almost 3 years ago.
+Written by attorney Alan Brinkmeier, about 3 years ago.

 Illinois law does not let a person formally clear a criminal conviction of DUI from a record.
 Arrested for DUI Not Convicted Illinois DUI case and DUI arrest may be expunged if a person is... more

 Written by attorney James Nesci, 11 months ago.